swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

   /// Unsafely create a `Span` over initialized memory.
   ///
-  /// The span of memory must be owned by the instance `owner`, meaning that
+  /// The memory in `buffer` must be owned by the instance `owner`,
-  /// as long as `owner` is alive, then the memory will remain valid.
+  /// meaning that as long as `owner` is alive the memory will remain valid.
   ///
   /// - Parameters:
   ///   - buffer: an `UnsafeBufferPointer` to initialized elements.
   ///   - owner: a binding whose lifetime must exceed that of
-  ///            the returned `Span`. public init<Owner>(
+  ///            the returned `Span`. public init?<Owner>(
-    unsafeBufferPointer buffer: UnsafeBufferPointer<Element>, owner: borrowing Owner ) -> dependsOn(owner) Self
+    unsafeBufferPointer buffer: UnsafeBufferPointer<Element>, owner: borrowing Owner ) -> dependsOn(owner) Self?

   /// Unsafely create a `Span` over initialized memory.
   ///
-  /// The span of memory representing `count` instances starting at
+  /// The memory representing `count` instances starting at
-  /// `pointer` must be owned by the instance `owner`, meaning that
+  /// `pointer` must be owned by the instance `owner`,
-  /// as long as `owner` is alive, then the memory will remain valid.
+  /// meaning that as long as `owner` is alive the memory will remain valid.
   ///
   /// - Parameters:
   ///   - pointer: a pointer to the first initialized element.